izaiascrs/forex-app/README.md

 `cd into server run npm install & npm run dev`

-server will be running on http://localhost:5000
+server will be running at http://localhost:5000